mozilla/gecko-dev/toolkit/components/glean/docs/user/gifft.md

 ### Labels

-Labeled metrics supported by GIFFT
-(`labeled_boolean` and `labeled_counter`)
-adhere to the Glean SDK's
+Labeled metrics supported by GIFFT adhere to the Glean SDK's [label format](https://mozilla.github.io/glean/book/reference/metrics/index.html#label-format).
-[label format](https://mozilla.github.io/glean/book/reference/metrics/index.html#label-format).

-Keyed Scalars, on the other hand, do not have a concept of an "Invalid key".
+Keyed Scalars and Keyed Histograms, on the other hand, do not have a concept of an "Invalid key".
 Firefox Telemetry will accept just about any sequence of bytes as a key.

 This means that a label deemed invalid by the Glean SDK may appear in the mirrored probe's data.